Nina Kaiser, Ph.D.

 Alexandra is a French native who became a yoga instructor in 2010 after practicing yoga for a decade, with the goal of sharing her passion with women and children.
 Alexandra specializes in pre and postnatal yoga (ERYT500), and also is a mindfulness educator (ME, MBSR) and a doula (DTI).
 She has a background in early childhood education and a love for mindfulness and neuroscience, and has taught mindfulness and yoga to children and families in schools across the Bay Area.
 Alexandra’s classes all incorporate some mindfulness and a focus on relaxing in the present moment.

-Therapists presenting at our weekly Parenting Peacefully workshops include (but are not limited to!): Ann Arora, Wynn Burkett, Betsy Corrin, Samantha Fordwood, Sarah Forsberg, Cara Frankel, Christine Frazita, Anya Ho, Morgan Howson, Mojgan Jelveh, Kathryn Kimball, Daniela Owen, Elizabeth Reichert, Esme Shaller, Barbara Stuart, Mairin Weiner, and Susan Wilkens.
+Therapists presenting at our Parenting Peacefully workshops include (but are not limited to!): Ann Arora, Wynn Burkett, Betsy Corrin, Samantha Fordwood, Sarah Forsberg, Cara Frankel, Christine Frazita, Anya Ho, Morgan Howson, Mojgan Jelveh, Kathryn Kimball, Daniela Owen, Elizabeth Reichert, Esme Shaller, Barbara Stuart, Mairin Weiner, and Susan Wilkens.

 Join Our Mailing List for Exclusive Updates & Content: